openstack/kuryr-kubernetes/doc/source/specs/pike/fuxi_kubernetes.rst

 drivers via shells, which requires executables pre-installed in the specified path.
 This deployment model doesn't work with operating systems like CoreOS in which the root file system is immutable.
-This proposal suggests to continue monitoring the evolution of k8s and switch to a better solution if there is one showed up.
+This proposal suggests to continue monitoring the evolution of Kubernetes and switch to a better solution if there is one showed up.

 Alternatives
 ============
-An alternative to FlexVolume driver is provide an implementation of k8s volume plugin.
-An obstacle of this approach is that k8s doesn't support out-of-tree volume plugin (beside using FlexVolume) right now.
-Therefore, the fuxi volume plugin needs to be reside in k8s tree and released with a different schedule from OpenStack.
+An alternative to FlexVolume driver is provide an implementation of Kubernetes volume plugin.
+An obstacle of this approach is that Kubernetes doesn't support out-of-tree volume plugin (beside using FlexVolume) right now.
+Therefore, the fuxi volume plugin needs to be reside in Kubernetes tree and released with a different schedule from OpenStack.